 Michael Scott-Mitchell studied architecture at Sydney University before receiving a Bachelor of Dramatic Art - Design from NIDA.

-Other recent designs include the IAAF World Indoor Athletics Championships, Doha andHonour, Travesties and Elling for Sydney Theatre Company and Long Day’s Journey into Night for Sydney Theatre Company in Sydney and in Portland in the United States.
-La Fanciulla del West (APDG Award for Design on a Theatre Production 2011) for Opera Conference, mounted by State Opera of South Australia and West Australian Opera, Opera Australia (Sydney) and Opera Queensland, FIFA World Congress 2008, staged in the Concert Hall of the Sydney Opera House, Don Giovanni for Opera Australia, and World Youth Day - Stations of the Cross, which was broadcast internationally in July 2008.
+Other recent designs include Travesties and Elling for Sydney Theatre Company, La Fanciulla del West (APDG Award for Best Design on a Theatre Production 2011) for Opera Conference, mounted by State Opera of South Australia and West Australian Opera, Opera Australia (Sydney) and Opera Queensland, FIFA World Congress 2008, staged in the Concert Hall of the Sydney Opera House, Don Giovanni for Opera Australia, and World Youth Day - Stations of the Cross, which was broadcast internationally in July 2008.

 Other major work includes production design of the Opening Ceremony for CHOGM 2002 and the smash hit musical Shout! for Jacobsen Entertainment.
 He has worked extensively in opera designing Andrea Chénier for Opera Conference, Opera Australia’s L’Elisir d’Amore (Green Room Award for best Opera Design), Rinaldo (Green Room Nomination for Best Opera Design), Tannhäuser (Green Room Nomination for Best Opera Design) and The Puccini Spectacular.
-For Opera Queensland, State Opera of South Australia & WA Opera, he designed Il Trovatore (Adelaide Critics Award & an inaugural Helpmann award nomination for Best Opera Design).
+For Opera Queensland, State Opera of South Australia and WA Opera, he designed Il Trovatore (Adelaide Critics Award and an inaugural Helpmann award nomination for Best Opera Design).